Heston’s egg-centric pub

 Take a stroll (or a roll?) around the village.
 It won’t take you long – about 50 metres before you make it to Story on the high street, a tiny boutique that must do the most incredible trade with all the passing foodies.
 Fair play though, because it’s a little haven of great taste, with lovely jewellery, fashion and homewares.
 It’s a short walk to the river’s edge, but if you want to push up your daily step count, head down to Bray Lock and can do some lovely looping walks around Bray, Maidenhead and Windsor.
 For the more adventurous, there’s paddle boarding, windsurfing or kayaking on Bray Lake.

 Good for: Foodies who want to experience a Heston Blumenthal’s world without choking on the bill.
 High quality lunchers (think good friend catch-ups or relaxed work lunches).
 Grab the girls for cocktails, date night with the other half or special occasion family get togethers.
 Kids are surprisingly well catered for.

 Not for: Those who want a more formal white table cloth style approach to Michelin dining.

 £££: As befits a Michelin restaurant, you can add a couple of quid onto each course.
 So entrees start from £9, mains start at £20-£38 (and don’t forget to add your sides of fries and veggies to that price).
 Desserts start at £8.
-There’s a 3-cours set lunch Mon-Sat for £25 a head.
-So I’d say it’s expensive for a ‘normal’ restaurant, but a fair price for the quality of the food.
-At the set menu is a cracking deal.
+There’s a 3-course set lunch Mon-Sat for £25 a head.
+So I’d say it’s expensive for a ‘normal’ restaurant, but a fair price for the quality of the food – and the set menu is a cracking deal.